Donald Trump's undiplomatic diplomacy

 The President's phone call with Australian Prime Minister Malcom Turnbull went off the rails when discussion turned to a deal concluded by former President Barack Obama to allow 1,250 refugees from an offshore detention center to come to the United States.

-Trump tweeted Thursday that the deal was "dumb," even though his press secretary, Sean Spicer, has said the US would honor the agreement and despite the President's order to temporarily halt all refugees from entering the country.
+Trump tweeted Thursday that the deal was "dumb," even though Spicer has said the US would honor the agreement and despite the President's order to temporarily halt all refugees from entering the country.

 The President was still fulminating about the deal by Thursday afternoon.